-- The Department faces unforeseen budgetary constraints resulting in a reduction of appointments. - The assistant is not in good academic standing (see section V. below). - The assistant on his or her initiative interrupts the appointment. - The assistant has served a total of four years towards the doctorate or a total of two years towards the M.A.
-The duration of support is normally the same for people pursuing joint degrees with other departments, although students who can demonstrate that they have been engaged in programs with special requirements involving additional preparation may be eligible for a fifth year of funding.
-Assistants who are not graduate students in the Department will not ordinarily be renewed beyond two years.
+- The Department faces unforeseen budgetary constraints resulting in a reduction of appointments. - The assistant is not in good academic standing (see section V. below). - The assistant on his or her initiative interrupts the appointment. - The assistant has served a total of five years towards the doctorate or a total of two years towards the M.A.
+The duration of support is normally the same for people pursuing joint degrees with other departments.

 Teaching Assistants who fall below the Department's expectations for renewal between the beginning of the fall semester and the time of the annual renewal decision in the spring will be asked in writing, in a timely manner, to seek additional help.
 The form of help will be specified in the letter and may involve any of the support mechanisms listed above.
-After availing himself or herself of these opportunites to improve teaching skills, if the teaching assistant is still unable to reach the Department's minimum threshold for renewal, he or she will receive notice of nonrenewal no later than April 15.
+After availing himself or herself of these opportunities to improve teaching skills, if the teaching assistant is still unable to reach the Department's minimum threshold for renewal, he or she will receive notice of nonrenewal no later than April 15.